LlewBach/aj-builder/build-log.md

   height: 100%;
 }
 ```
-I initially tried to controll the carousel size by targeting .testimonial-section, then #carousel, but it only worked when I targeted #carousel .carousel-item.
+I initially tried to control the carousel size by targeting .testimonial-section, then #carousel, but it only worked when I targeted #carousel .carousel-item.
 I assume this is because the image only responds to the height settings of its direct parent.
 However, only the upper part of the image was in view.
 When I targeted the image element within that div and set the height to 100%, the full image filled the available view space on all screen sizes.

 ![capture-21.png](assets/captures/capture-21.PNG)